KhaledGamal1/Password-security-system/README.md

-﻿# Password-security-system
+# Password Security System

-This project involves the development of a digital lock system featuring a keypad with digits 0–9, a Confirm button, and a Reset (or Back) button.
-The password is a 3-digit numeric code.
+This project is a digital lock system designed with a keypad and visual feedback components for secure access control.

-System Behavior:
-  When the user enters the correct password on the first attempt:
+## Features

+- **Keypad Input**
+  Includes digits 0–9, a **Confirm** button, and a **Reset/Back** button.

+- **Password**
+  A 3-digit numeric password must be entered to unlock the system.

+- **Correct Password Behavior**
-    A green LED turns on.
+  - A green LED turns on.
-    The lighting system and a "waiting" LED are activated.
+  - The lighting system and a "waiting" LED are activated.

-  If the password is entered incorrectly:
+- **Incorrect Password Behavior**
-    The user can press the Reset button to clear the input and re-enter the password from the beginning.
+  - The user can press the **Reset** button to clear the input and re-enter the password.
-  After three consecutive incorrect attempts:
+  - After three consecutive incorrect attempts:
-    A red LED is activated.
+    - A red LED is activated.
-    The alarm system is triggered.
+    - An alarm system is triggered.

-  A 7-segment display provides real-time feedback by showing:
+- **7-Segment Display Feedback**
+  Displays:
-    The number of incorrect attempts.
+  - The number of incorrect attempts.
-    The number of digits entered so far.
+  - The digits entered so far.
-    The full password input (as it's being entered).
+  - The full password input as it is being typed.

+## Overview

-This system provides secure access control using intuitive user feedback via LEDs, alarms, and a 7-segment display.
+This system offers an intuitive and secure way to manage password-protected access using simple hardware components and clear visual indicators.